 Depending on your needs and budget, you can select the droplet option that works best for you.

 There is a wide spectrum for prices, power, and storage capacity.
 The smallest and least expensive option starts at 512MB with 1 CPU and 20GB SSD storage.
 The size options grow larger from there, all the way up to 64GB with 20 CPUs and 640GB SSD storage.
-Should your needs change at a future point, you can adjust your droplet, scaling up or down rapidly.
+Should your needs change at a future point, you can adjust your droplet's plan using the flexible and permanent resize options.

 Step Four—Select Your Droplet Region